Niassy/RTSAgentCombat/doc.md

 The goal of the learning process is to have an agent able performing Kiting Behaviour.
 An agent perfom=rm Kiting when he attack his target and flee to free position to avoid being hittec by his target.

-Here are the informations for the scenario we have creates
+Here are the informations for the scenario we have created

 * Setup  :A platforming environment when the agent can attack or flee a target
 * Goal : The agent must kill the target